Pueblos Galicia What to visit

 Pueblos Galicia What to visit Ribadavia

-Finally, this beautiful Galician pueblo is not limited to its historic centre.
-Have an (literally) immersive experience at Prexigueiro Thermal Baths.
 This thermal complex has a circuit with 6 pools, providing a very relaxing experience.
-The entrance ticket costs 6.4 € and you can stay there for 90 minutes.
-You can check all the information here.
+The entrance ticket costs 6.95€ (7.93 USD) and you can stay there for 90 minutes.
+Check out the most up-to-date info before visiting.

 When to visit Ribadavia?

-“Festa da Istoria” takes place on the last Saturday of August and it is a trip back in time to the Middle Ages.
 This is undoubtedly one of the city’s great festivities and can be an interesting time to visit Ribadavia.
 The whole Jewish quarter is recreated, creating a unique atmosphere in this Galician pueblo.

 Pueblos Galicia What to visit Ribadavia